International Writing Lab

 What kind of exam do I have to take in the workshops?

 You must attend regularly and submit a portfolio.
 During the workshop, the course instructor explains what the portfolio should contain.

-Does the International Writing Centre offer workshops on academic writing in English?
+Does the International Writing Lab offer workshops on academic writing in English?

-Are the Writing Centre courses offered every semester?
+Are the Writing Lab courses offered every semester?

 We try to offer the courses every semester.
 Whether that works depends primarily on the financing.